Do you Accept Insurance?

 What format do you use for sessions?

-All sessions take place virtually, so you can join from the comfort of your own home or any private space where you feel at ease.
+Currently, all sessions take place virtually, so you can join from the comfort of your own home or any private space where you feel at ease.
+I offer some in-person options for clients in Santa Cruz, California that are scheduling and treatment-dependent.
+Please inquire if you are interested in this option.
 After our consultation call, I’ll walk you through a simple online process to confirm your insurance and schedule your first session.
-It’s quick and straightforward, and I’ll make sure everything is set up so you can focus on beginning your therapy journey.
+It’s quick and straightforward, and I’ll make sure everything is set up so we can get started.

 What should I expect in our first session?